wpilibsuite/frc-docs/source/docs/software/pathplanning/pathweaver/creating-pathweaver-project.rst

 **Max Velocity:** The max speed of the robot for trajectory tracking.
 The kitbot runs at ~10 :math:`ft/sec` which is ~3 :math:`m/sec`.

 **Max Acceleration:** The max acceleration of the robot for trajectory tracking.
-Using the same value for acceleration (3 :math:`m/sec^2`) is a good place to start depending if you don't know your drivetains characteristics.
+Using the same value for acceleration (3 :math:`m/sec^2`) is a good place to start if you don't know your drivetain's characteristics.

 **Wheel Base:** The distance between the left and right wheels of your robot.
 This is used to ensure that no wheel on a differential drive will go over the specified max velocity around turns.